List

 List Configuration

-The “List” element consists of the following property:
+The “List” element consists the following:

 - UI Configuration